-But dental implants are anchored in your jaw bone just like natural teeth.
+But dental implants anchor in your jaw bone just like natural teeth.
 As a result, dental implants can give you a full-strength bite, comparable to what you had with your natural teeth.

 Dentures also have an unfortunate tendency to become dislodged when chewing.
 That’s because a natural chewing technique involves a complex range of motions, including up-down, side-to-side, and front-to-back.
 In order to be able to chew with dentures, you have to use a simpler motion, mostly up and down, which works.

 Dental implants help secure your replacement teeth.
-The implants won’t be dislodged by any chewing technique, and, depending on the connection method you choose, neither will your implant dentures.
+The implants won’t become dislodged by any chewing technique, and, depending on the connection method you choose, neither will your implant dentures.

 Avoid Gum Irritation